Nikolo Kotzev's Nostradamus

 Nikolo Kotzev's Nostradamus is a rock opera in three acts written by Nikolo Kotzev about the life and times of Nostradamus.
-It was released in a 2-CD set in 2001; it has been performed live for the first time in Sofia, Bulgaria, on November 18th and 19th, 2016.
+It was released in a 2-CD set in 2001; it has been performed live for the first time in Ruse, Bulgaria, on November 18 and 19, 2016.
 Several members of Kotzev's main project, Brazen Abbot, also appear on this album.